Ventimiglia Italy Travel Guide

 Some local guides might offer personalized food tours of Ventimiglia's Mercato Coperto and eateries.

-Savor farinata fresh from a scorching wood-fired oven in a traditional farinataio.
+Savor farinata fresh from a scorching wood-fired oven in an iconic farinataio.

 This simple, authentic experience highlights a true Ligurian staple.
 Places are often no-frills, focusing purely on this specialty.

-Engage with vendors at markets for insights into local produce and culinary traditions.
+Engage with vendors at markets for a look into local produce and culinary traditions.

 These interactions enhance your understanding of regional food culture.